ViaCZT/AndroidApp_Echo361/items/report.md

 ## Summary of Known Errors and Bugs

-1. Bug 1: When searching for a student to chat with, the search function does not support searching for pure numbers.
+1. When searching for a student to chat with, the search function does not support searching for pure numbers.
 For example, you cannot search "2" or "2100" for the given account (comp2100@anu.au), because we assume that names are made up of letters only and that other symbols such as numbers, punctuations, etc. will be ignored.
 Alternatively, you can search "comp" or "comp2100" or "com" etc. for this account.
+2. Admin can get a search result of all the courses by typing symbols casually, as a shortcut for admin account.
+On the contrary, this kind of typing is regarded as invalid input for students and teachers account.

 ## Testing Summary